derhuerst/find-hafas-data-in-another-hafas/readme.md

 ![bahn.de showing IC 2029](docs/ic-2029-db.png)
 ![sncf.com showing IC 2029](docs/ic-2029-sncf.png)

-**Let's always get the data about a vehicles from the company that actually run it!** Given a [`leg`](https://github.com/public-transport/friendly-public-transport-format/blob/1.2.1/spec/readme.md#journey) endpoint `A`, you can use this library to fetch more up-to-date data about it from another endpoint `B`.
+**Let's always get the data about a vehicles from the company that actually run it!** Given a [`leg`](https://github.com/public-transport/friendly-public-transport-format/blob/1.2.1/spec/readme.md#journey) from an endpoint `A`, you can use this library to fetch more up-to-date data about it from another endpoint `B`.

+[*Why linked open transit data?*](https://github.com/public-transport/why-linked-open-transit-data) explains more about this idea.

 ## Installation